bartix3/galaxy-integration-steam/README.md

 inv install
 ```

-<b>MacOS</b> (assumes your shell is bash, which is the default. if you are good enough to change that, you can figure out how to run these)
+<b>macOS</b> (assumes your shell is bash, which is the default. if you are good enough to change that, you can figure out how to run these)
 ```
-echo You must have installed python 3.7.9 (MacOS).
+echo You must have installed python 3.7.9 (macOS).
 If not, the rest of this won't work. py -3.7 -m venv .venv echo If the previous command did not work, you do not have py installed or py is not in your PATH. echo If you only have python 3.7.9, run the next command.